Gejix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6: chmod - can also be used to grant multiple permission

 7: Adds execution permission to the owner, the group owner and the other users

+8: Adds permision to file as follows; Owner: no permission at all, Group: no permission at all and Other users: all the permissions